 - 11 Streets and Driveways Internal site circulation should be used to organize the site and provide multiple routes and connections internal to the site design and external to surrounding street network.
-A high quality "public realm" with a street network is an important site feature - 12 Walkways Attractive and convenient pedestrian circulation should be prioritized in the site plan to provide continuous connections along internal streets, to each building entry, common amenity, and open space, and combine with marked crosswalks - Vehicular Circulation In addition to access to the surrounding street network and internal parking areas, vehicular circulation should provide a pick-up/ drop-off area, sheltered waiting area, and wayfinding within the site - 14 Minimize Parking Use on-street parking to add to parking supply while reducing large surface parking lots and use parking reserve areas to identify potential areas for future phases of parking that would meet total parking requirements that may not be needed - 15 Alternative Modes of Travel Primary walkways/circulation routes should be wide enough to be used as multi-use paths for bicycles.
-A dedicated and sheltered area for a shuttle bus service should be provided in a central location
+A high quality "public realm" with a street network is an important site feature. - 12 Walkways Attractive and convenient pedestrian circulation should be prioritized in the site plan to provide continuous connections along internal streets, to each building entry, common amenity, and open space, and combine with marked crosswalks. - Vehicular Circulation In addition to access to the surrounding street network and internal parking areas, vehicular circulation should provide a pick-up/ drop-off area, sheltered waiting area, and wayfinding within the site. - Minimize Parking Use on-street parking to add to parking supply while reducing large surface parking lots and use parking reserve areas to identify potential areas for future phases of parking that would meet total parking requirements that may not be needed. - 15 Alternative Modes of Travel Primary walkways/circulation routes should be wide enough to be used as multi-use paths for bicycles.
+Bus stops should have a dedicated and sheltered area in a central location, and spaces for car share services should be provided.